 One thing to remember is that after you add the stabilizer to the engine, you should run it for at least 5 minutes so that the stabilizer gets into the carburetor.
 Next you need to go ahead and make sure to fill the tank full.
 Fuel stabilizers will not end the problems with fuel but it can help minimize the fuel breakdown process.
 If you keep the tank full you should minimize the amount of condensation that can form in your tank.

 A better solution would be to fill the tank with ethanol free-unleaded fuel.
 There are more places around Atlanta and North Georgia that sell ethanol free gas.
 Check out smaller stations or ask.
-We sell a great solution if you want to make it simple!
+Or… we sell a great solution if you want to make it simple!

 SEF94, is an ethanol-free fuel for small engines.
 It is perfect for easy and quick starts on lawn mowers, chain saws, generators, leaf blowers, and any type of portable gasoline powered equipment.
 It has a five-year shelf life unopened and can last up to two years in the machine.
 It is very dependable and can eliminate frustration when you need to start your engine.
 It’s nice to keep some of this in all of your gas only equipment!